LOCALS SPECIAL: Cairns locals save 30% by using code LOCAL30 at checkout. Proof of address may be required.

-Our vessel, ReefQuest, is purpose built for diving, with a spacious dive deck, and only state of the art diving equipment.
+Our vessel, AquaQuest, is purpose built for diving, with a spacious dive deck, and only state of the art diving equipment.
 While on board, enjoy large sun decks and air conditioned indoor spaces.
-Fuel up between dives with delicious food and beverage options including a tropical buffet lunch.
+Fuel up between dives with delicious food and beverage options including a freshly pre-packed picnic lunch.

-8am: Check in at Finger C, Cairns Marlin Marina
+8am: Check in at Finger B, Cairns Marlin Marina

 8.30am: Depart Cairns

 10.00am: Arrive at first snorkelling and diving site.
 Max dive duration 60 minutes

 12.45am: Move to second snorkelling and diving site and enjoy lunch